Optical Substrate Material Selection Guide

 Alpha BBO(α-BBO) | Alpha BBO is a negative uniaxial birefringent crystal, which is the high-temperature phase of barium borate.
 The mechanical, chemical, thermal, and optical properties of alpha BBO and beta BBO are quite alike, which include high damage threshold, wide temperature bandwidth, high optical homogeneity, etc. except that there is no second-order nonlinear effect in alpha BBO, since it is symmetrical about the center so it can not be utilized as an optical nonlinear medium.
 However, alpha BBO exhibits a strong birefringent character over a wide transmission spectrum of 190-3500nm, which makes alpha BBO crystal a compelling material in applications located in the ultraviolet spectral region and various crystalline birefringent polarization optics such as Glan polarizers, Wollaston polarizers, Rochon polarizers, etc. Alpha BBO is, in particular, excellent for manufacturing UV polarizers because of its decent UV transmission rate and capabilities of wielding high power. | 190nm-3500nm. | ne=1.533,no=1.673 (at 587.6nm) |

 Calcite(CaCO3) | Calcite, equivalently called Iceland Spar, is a natural optical crystal exhibiting strong birefringence.
 The intense birefringent nature causes objects viewed through calcite in the sight to be doubled.
 A Danish scientist Rasmus Bartholin first discovered this phenomenon in 1669.
-With its transmission range from 300 to 2300nm, Calcite is an exceptional selection for manufacturing birefringent polarizers in the visible and NIR zone.
+With its transmission range from 300 to 2300nm, Calcite is an exceptional selection for manufacturing birefringent polarizers in the visible and NIR zones.
 It can also be designed as either a polarization splitter/combiner or as a polarizer element that removes the angled component of a beam of orthogonal polarization. | 300nm-2300nm. | ne=1.480,no=1.642 (at 1064nm) |

 Yttrium Orthovanadate (YVO4) | Yttrium Orthovanadate (YVO4) is a positive uniaxial crystal grown using the Czochralski method.
 It exhibits strong birefringence and a broad transmission wavelength(488-3400nm) range that extends into the infrared region, making the YVO4 crystal excellent for fabricating IR polarizers.
 In addition, YVO4 crystal also excels in terms of good temperature steadiness, and physical and mechanical properties.
 YVO4 is excellent for manufacturing crystalline birefringent crystals, but it is also a great synthetic substitute for Calcite (CaCO3) and Rutile (TiO2) crystals in manifold applications including fiber optic isolators and circulators, interleaves, beam displacers, and other polarizing optics. | 488nm-3400nm. | ne=1.959,no=2.166(at 1064nm) |

 F2 Glass | F2 is a SCHOTT flint glass code, which exhibits high refractive and low Abbe number(i.e. high chromatic dispersion).
-Due to the aforesaid reasons, F2 Glass is an excellent option for manufacturing equilateral dispersive glass in its transmission range of 385-2000nm.
+Due to the aforementioned reasons, F2 Glass is an excellent option for manufacturing equilateral dispersive glass in its transmission range of 385-2000nm.
 F2 Glass also has the merits of superb chemical inertia. | 385nm-2000nm. | 1.620@587.6 |

 Tags: Optical Substrate Material Selection Guide